...

 How Does an Aromatase Inhibitor Work?

-Estrogen Block WFP Infographics
+Estrogen Block Natural Aromatase Inhibitor - WFP Infographics

 What these chrysin products essentially do is block the enzyme aromatase that converts testosterone into estrogens, which then effectively helps men to avoid the development of man boobs.